Andy Ibáñez Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Royals pitching staff ranks 19th in the league.
+- The 8.6 strikeouts per nine innings put together by the Royals pitching staff ranks 20th in the league.

-- The Royals have a 5.15 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.17 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to give up 85 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to surrender 86 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The right-hander's most recent appearance came on Wednesday against the Cincinnati Reds, when he tossed six innings, surrendering five earned runs while allowing five hits.
+- His most recent appearance came on Thursday against the Cincinnati Reds, when the left-hander went seven innings, surrendering seven earned runs while giving up seven hits.

+- The 26-year-old has an ERA of 5.79, with 7.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.